 WHAT ARE THE MAIN DIFFERENCES BETWEEN MARBLE, GRANITE AND QUARTZ?

 Granite and marble worktops are actually natural stone slabs, quarried from the ground in large blocks which are then cut, shaped and polished to fit the end customer’s requirements.
 Quartz worktops are man-made from 93% crushed quartz mixed with 7% resin.
-As Quartz worktops are manufactured they come in a wide range of colours, whereas granite comes in more natural stone colours.
-Marble is very distinctive with its veined appearance and is most often seen in black and white.
+As Quartz worktops are manufactured they come in a wide range of colours and patterns, whereas granite comes in more natural stone colours.
+Marble is very distinctive with its veined appearance.

 WHICH IS CHEAPER, GRANITE OR QUARTZ?